 Since I’ve been throwing the terms around, the difference between Scalloped Potatoes and au Gratin potatoes, is that Scalloped Potatoes are cooked with a creamy sauce, and traditionally doesn’t have cheese, and Potatoes au Gratin are potatoes that are finished with cheese on the top.
 So the Ruth’s Chris Potatoes au Gratin is a hybrid – a combination of both dishes.

-I doubt a restaurant will start by baking raw potatoes like the copycat recipe I tried; it takes too long, an hour to an hour and 20 minutes to bake.
+I don’t think a restaurant will start by baking raw potatoes; it takes too long, an hour to an hour and 20 minutes to bake.
 They’ll probably start with a par (partially) cooked potato and portion it out for individual orders.
 That made me think of a Cook’s Illustrated method where Scalloped Potatoes are cooked on the stove in a rich stock and cream mixture then baked off to melt the cheese.
-The Cook’s Illustrated method not only cooks the potatoes faster (they’re done in 30 minutes) but solves the problem of the potatoes from giving off moisture as they’re baked and watering down the rich, creamy sauce.
+The Cook’s Illustrated method not only cooks the potatoes faster (they’re done in 30 minutes) but solves the problem of the potatoes giving off moisture as they’re baked and watering down the rich, creamy sauce.
 Those Cook’s Illustrated Scalloped potatoes are seriously the best Scalloped Potatoes ever!
 (Sorry Grandma!)
 But my Ruth’s Chris Copycat Potatoes beat out those Cook’s Illustrated Scalloped Potatoes hands down!

 Making Ruth’s Chris Potatoes au Gratin Copycat: